-However, it is an extremely competitive market, so here are some tips to help you get ahead.
+However, VFX is an extremely competitive market, so here are some tips to help you get ahead.

-1. Go to a school that specializes in animation and visual effects
+1. Go to a school that specializes in visual effects

 This is one of the best ways to gain a foothold in this type of career.
 Make sure the school you choose has instructors that are actively working in the film and broadcast industry.
 Your instructors will be much more likely to know the latest CG software and digital production art techniques.
 There's also the added benefit of your mentors being able to connect you with key people in the industry.
 A dedicated VFX school will invest more time in your success and help you to gain an upper hand over the competition when going for VFX jobs.

 Evaluate the curriculum and instructors